-The Commission’s Frequency Advisory Committees (FAC) work with CIB to protect the technical and regulatory integrity of radio communications.
+The Commission’s Frequency Advisory Committees (FAC) work with the EB to protect the technical and regulatory integrity of radio communications.
 Under the MOU, APCO follows an FCC technical and administrative standard to collect all information relevant to a compliance or interference matter.
 APCO researches and verifies the substance of a complaint and will only refer a matter to the Commission when the interference problem cannot be resolved.

 Pursuant to FCC Rule 90.173(b), “licensees of stations suffering or causing harmful interference are expected to cooperate and resolve this problem by mutually satisfactory arrangements.”
 If they are unable to do so, the Commission may impose restrictions including specifying transmitter power, antenna height, or area or hours of operation of the stations concerned.
 The use of any frequency at a given geographical location may be denied when its use in that location is not in the public interest; the use of any frequency may be restricted as to geographical areas, maximum power or other operating conditions.